shofwan22/list-repo-github/README.md

-# Search Repository Github with Username with NextJS, Redux-toolkit, Tailwind CSS
+# Search Repository Github with Username using NextJS, Redux-toolkit, Tailwind CSS

 It is recommended to use node js version 18.13.0